-- Verify the intern's weekly time logs. - Participate in a mid-semester site visit with the intern and Internship Coordinator. - Complete and submit a final evaluation of the intern's performance. - Consult with the Internship Coordinator regarding any concerns or difficulties with the internship, or any ways in which the Internship Coordinator could be of assistance in supporting supervisor or student needs. - Provide written notification to the Internship Coordinator of any decision to terminate the internship prior to the end of the semester, including reasons for the intern's termination.
+- Verify the intern's time logs. - Participate in a mid-semester internship meeting with the intern and Internship Coordinator or Internship Teaching Assistant. - Complete and submit a final evaluation of the intern's performance. - Consult with the Internship Coordinator regarding any concerns or difficulties with the internship, or any ways in which the Internship Coordinator could be of assistance in supporting supervisor or student needs. - Provide written notification to the Internship Coordinator of any decision to terminate the internship prior to the end of the semester, including reasons for the intern's termination.